ya0-yuan/tp/docs/UserGuide.md

 **Example**:

-Assume that you wish to delete the appointment with ID `2` so that you may reschedule it.
+Assume that a client has contacted the salon to cancel the appointment with ID `2` so you wish to delete it.
 You will perform the following steps:

 <div markdown="block" class="alert alert-white">

-Delete hairdresser: <br>
+Delete appointment: <br>

 1. Type `delete_appt 2` into the *Command Box*.
 1. Press `Enter` to execute.